How the dichotomy emerged (1980s–1990s)

-In the mid-1980s, when the group of drugs later known as triptans entered the research, it was realized that there were no internationally agreed-upon precise definitions for migraine and other headaches.
-Therefore, the International Headache Society drew up definitions for migraine and tension-type headaches, among others.
-Since a new and promising group of drugs for migraine was coming, the criteria were intended to be such that the new drugs would definitely work.
-This led to migraine and tension-type headaches being contrasted, and migraine and tension-type headaches were forcibly made opposites of each other:
+In the mid-1980s, when the drug group later known as triptans entered research, it became clear that there were no internationally agreed-upon precise definitions for migraines or other headaches.
+Therefore, the International Headache Society developed definitions for migraines and tension-type headaches, among others.
+Because a new and promising group of drugs for migraines was on the horizon, the criteria were designed to ensure that the new medications would be effective.
+This led to a stark contrast between migraine and tension-type headache, forcibly making them opposites:

 Criteria in a nutshell